 Share

-In this article you will learn:
+In this article, you will learn about the disadvantages:

-• What BARF means exactly
+• What BARF precisely means

-• What are its advantages and disadvantages
+• Its advantages and disadvantages

-• What myths surround it
+• The myths surrounding it

 What is BARF?

-A typical BARF ration consists of:
+A typical BARF diet consists of:

 • Raw meat (muscle and heart meat)